saraheplatt/87ChurchStreet_PlattDissertation/README.md

 ### A6_87Church_CompiledDataset_Fin.csv
 This CSV is a modified version of file A5, see code comments in file 1 R script code comments line 1210 to 1217.

+## Chronology and Correspondence Analysis

+Please note, the CA code (files B1 and B2) was developed based on a script initially developed and authored by Dr. Fraser Neiman, director of the Archaeology Department at Thomas Jefferson's Monticello at the time of the dissertation's writing.

+### B1_87Church_ChronoCA_AllData.R
+This is the primary CA script, and relies on results from file B2 R script, ensure you follow all code comments closely.

+### B2_87Church_ChronoCA_FeaStab.R
+This is the secondary CA script based on the initial results of file 1, ensure you follow all code comments cloesly.

+### B3_DAACS_MCDTypeTable.csv
+A CSV of ware types and corresponding types as deployed by DAACS, this file is needed for the B1 and B2 R scripts.

+### B4_87Church_ZierdenSGs.csv
+Equivalencies of DAACS designated contexts to the stratigraphic groups published in Zierden and Reitz's 2007 Heyward-Washington House site report.

+### B5_87Church_PhasedData.csv
+This csv is the result of the script B1 and B2, and is necessary for all future code scripts in the rest of the dissertation.

+### B6_87Church_MCDS.TPQS.csv
+This csv is the result of script B2, and is provided as a reference to future researchers.

+### A6_87Church_CompiledDataset_Fin.csv
+See above description, required to run scripts B1 and B2